starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 _ArUco Paper Method_

 A tutorial for using Opentrack with the ArUco paper method is written in our Org's [Spectrum Forums](https://robertsspaceindustries.com/spectrum/community/LUG/forum/194647/thread/tutorial-opentrack-aruco-for-star-citizen-via-lutr).
 You may ignore the installation steps in that thread if you've instead followed the ones listed above.

+## AMD FidelityFX Super Resolution (FSR) upscaling
+In the Lutris `Runner options` tab, enable `AMD FidelityFX Super Resolution` or set the environment variable `WINE_FULLSCREEN_FSR=1`.
+Then, in the Star Citizen graphics settings, set the game to fullscreen and your desired resolution and it will be FSR scaled up.
+We recommend restarting the game after changing its resolution for better performance.

 ## Automatically Disable/Re-Enable Mouse Acceleration